myeung-bana/tastyplates-v2/TOAST_SYSTEM.md

 # Toast Notification System

-This application uses a standardized toast notification system built on top of `react-hot-toast` with custom styling and animations.
+This application uses a standardized toast notification system built on top of `react-hot-toast` with custom white pill-shape styling and fade animations.

 ## Features

-- **Wider toasts** with better spacing for longer messages
+- **White pill-shape design** with subtle shadows and borders
+- **Fade in/out animations** instead of slide animations
 - **Smaller font size** (14px) for better readability
-- **Responsive positioning**:
+- **Consistent positioning**: Top center for all screen sizes
-  - Desktop: Slides in from bottom center
-  - Mobile: Slides in from top center
 - **Consistent styling** across all toast types
-- **Custom animations** with smooth slide-in/out effects
+- **Custom animations** with smooth fade effects

 ## Usage